ucsd-cse8a-f18/ucsd-cse8a-f18.github.io/index.md

 full credit for a week's engagement.
 For example: (1) attending all lectures (for the section in which you're enrolled); or (2) attending two lectures and two discussion sections; or (3) answering all questions on the review quiz correctly; or (4) attending two lectures and getting two answers correct on the review  quiz; etc.

-<h3 id="pas">Programming Assignments</h3>

-Learn by doing!
-Most weeks, you will be working on a programming assignment for this class.
-You will feel the intense excitement of seeing your work come alive through the computer, and also the equally intense frustration of wading through error messages and tricky bugs.
-Both of these are at the heart of what it means to be a computer scientist.
-The programming assignments are designed to invite your creativity, problem solving skills, tenacity, and interests.
-When you find yourself stuck during your work on a programming assignment, ask for help:

-* Open lab hours

-* Instructor and TA office hours

-* Private questions to instructors on the class discussion board on Piazza

-Remember to always read the programming assignment description carefully.
-Some programming assignments will be **pair-programming** assignments, where you are expected to develop the algorithm and code in close collaboration with a partner; others will be **individual** assignments, where you will gain confidence with your own mastery of the material.

-PA0 counts towards 2% of your overall course grade, the rest of the assignments (PA1 through PA8) each count towards 5% of your overall course grade.

 <h3 id="exams">Exams</h3>